waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Primary Goal: Locate the source of the "rampage" (Red Gyarados).
 - HOW:
     1. Travel North on Route 43 through the tall grass or via the water (Surf).
-    2. Defeat any trainers blocking the path (e.g. Pokemaniac Brent).
+    2. Defeat any trainers blocking the path.
     3. Enter the Lake of Rage and search for the Red Gyarados.
     4. Speak to Lance (if present) to coordinate the investigation.
 - Status: Gatehouse passage unlocked (paid ¥1000 toll).
 ICARUS moved to lead.
-- Method: Lead with ICARUS (Lv12 Pidgey) for EXP sharing.
+- Method: Lead with ICARUS (Lv14 Pidgey) for EXP sharing.
 Switch to GNEISS or Calcifer for tough battles.
 - Contingencies: If blocked, search for Lance or explore water with Surf.

 # Tile Mechanics